Tanja888/pands-project/README.md

     import numpy as np
 ```

-## 1. Sneak peek into data set
+## Sneak peek into data set
+### Data import
-To start analysing the data, first we had to import the csv file and use pandas to get the 'irisData' data frame.
+First, we had to import the csv file using pandas to get the 'irisData' data frame.
 ```python
     irisData = pd.read_csv('iris.csv', sep =',', names=['sepal_length' , 'sepal_width' ,
     'petal_length' , 'petal_width' , 'species'])
 ```

-To get familiar with the data we ran some basic analysis.
+### Describing data
 We used methods to: check the shape of the data, get the first few and the last few rows and see the columns:
 ```python
     irisData.shape